mukundsolanki/Intelli-Scribble/README.md

 # IntelliScribble

 IntelliScribble is a cross-platform application built with Flutter that runs on Android and web.
 It provides an intelligent whiteboard where users can draw complex equations, graphs, and diagrams, then solve them using AI.
-Users can also save their work for future reference.
+Users can also save their work for future reference (Just like Apple math notes IOS 18 feature)

 ## Features